 Basic net income per share is computed using the weighted average number of the ordinary shares outstanding during the period.
 Options and RSUs are not considered outstanding in the computation of basic earnings per share ("EPS").
 Diluted EPS is computed using the weighted average number of ordinary shares and potential ordinary shares outstanding during the period under the treasury stock method.
-For the three months ended March 31, 2018 and 2019, options to purchase ordinary shares and RSUs of 3.1 million and 1.2 million, respectively, as well as the number of "if converted" shares related to convertible debt of 6.8 million in the first quarter of 2019, were recognized as dilutive factors and included in the calculation of diluted net income per share.
+For the three months ended March 31, 2019 and 2020, options to purchase ordinary shares and RSUs of 1.2 million and 0.6 million, as well as the number of "if converted" shares related to convertible debt of 6.8 million for the three months ended March 31, 2019, were recognized as dilutive factors and included in the calculation of diluted net income per share, respectively.
+For the three months ended March 31, 2019 and 2020, options and RSUs which were anti-dilutive and excluded from the calculation of diluted net income per share were 0.2 million and 0.7 million, respectively.
+For the three months ended March 31, 2020, 6.8 million shares convertible from the convertible debt were anti-dilutive and excluded from the calculation of diluted net income per share.